mikkohei13/radio/README.md

 # Radio

-This is a simple radio app.
+This is a simple radio app, which shows a list of radio stations and plays the music from them.
+Stations have logos, songs and announcements.
+Songs are stored as mp3 files in the `music` directory and have cover art in the `covert_art` directory. config.js contains the list of stations and the music files for each station. script.js is the main script that controls the radio app.

 ## Setup